-ECONOMICS 172: Issues in African Economic Development Professor Edward Miguel, Department of Economics (emiguel@berkeley.edu) SPRING 2017 SYLLABUS
+Issues in African Economic Development Prof. Edward Miguel, Department of Economics (emiguel@berkeley.edu)

 Description: This course will examine leading issues in development economics, with a focus on Sub-Saharan Africa.
-This course will also explore the empirical methods used to rigorously measure the impact of development and anti-poverty programs.
+This course will also explore the empirical methods used to rigorously assess the impact of development and anti-poverty programs.

-Prerequisites: At least one prior term of intermediate economics (i.e., Economics 100A or 100B or equivalent), and some prior coursework in statistics or econometrics.
+Prerequisites: At least one prior term of intermediate economics (i.e., Economics 100A/101A or 100B/101B or equivalent), and some prior coursework in statistics or econometrics (i.e., Economics 140/141).

-Lectures: Tuesday and Thursday 2:00 to 3:30pm, 277 Cory
+Lectures: Tuesday and Thursday 2:00 to 3:30pm, Birge 50